Ah Boys to Men: Critical response

+Box office

-Box officeAh Boys to Men grossed S$6.18 million dollars domestically.
+This film grossed S$6.18 million dollars domestically.
 It earned S$234,000 on its opening day and took the number one spot in its opening weekend, earning S$1,509,422 at the box office.
 It broke the record for the biggest opening weekend for local productions, a record previously held by Neo's earlier film Ah Long Pte Ltd (S$1.484 million) in 2008, as well as that for the biggest opening-day box-office result for a local film outside of the Chinese New Year season.
 The first Asian movie to top the Singapore box office since November 2011, it passed the S$5 million mark on November 29, 2012, the second Singaporean film to do so, and at that point of time became Singapore's second-highest-grossing film, overtaking the previous record holder, Money No Enough 2 (2008), which was also directed by Neo.
 On December 17, 2012, Ah Boys to Men became the highest-grossing Singaporean film, having already taken in S$6.03 million, surpassing Money No Enough (1998), the previous record holder and another work of Neo's.
 Neo said in response to the milestone: "I've waited 12 years to be able to make a film that can beat Money No Enough.
 I'm so glad that the day has finally come."
 Because of that, Neo said that he and the cast will skinny dip, tentatively in the Singapore River, as he had earlier promised.
 However, not all of the cast were comfortable with the prospect of skinny dipping.
 Tosh Zhang said he was a bit reluctant to do so, but would go along, seeing that majority would be doing so.
 The idea was later scrapped; Neo and the cast will instead be taking part in various charity-related events.
-Online box office revenue tracker Box Office Mojo has listed Ah Boys to Men as the fifth-highest-grossing film of 2012 in Singapore.
+Online box office revenue tracker Box Office Mojo has listed this film as the fifth-highest-grossing film of 2012 in Singapore.